Firstly, What Is Chitosan?

 How Does Chitosan Work?

-Chitosan has been shown in research to have the ability to reduce cholesterol levels and also have anti-ulcer properties when taken in capsule form.
-Its ability to carry these benefits is due to it binding to fatty acids, bile acids and also phospholipids in the body.
+Chitosan has been shown in research to have the ability to reduce cholesterol levels when taken in capsule form.
+Its ability to carry these benefits is due to its binding to fatty acids, bile acids and also phospholipids in the body.

 Can Chitosan Aid Weight Loss?